luis-caldas/mycontainers/README.md

 #### `all-compose.yaml`

-YAML file containing the instructions to build and run any container in this repository
+YAML file containing the instructions to build and run the containers

 #### Folders